What is the Diabetes Plate?

 4. Choose water or a low-calorie drink

-Water is the best choice because it contains no calories or carbohydrates and has no effect on blood sugar.
+Water is the best choice because it contains no calories or carbs and has no effect on blood glucose.
 Other zero- or low-calorie drink options include:

 • Unsweetened tea (hot or iced)